-The Sohjoa Last Mile project promotes the development of automated public transport with the aim of improving the first and last mile passenger experience of urban transport in particular.
+The Sohjoa Last Mile project promoted the development of automated public transport with the aim of improving the first and last mile passenger experience of urban transport in particular.

 Duration, partners and funding

 - Project duration: 1.10.2020-31.12.2021